sethfowler/chromium-trace-analyzer/README.md

   is going.

 Source mapping and syntax highlighting are supported to help make the trace summaries as readable as possible.
+Here's an example summary entry:

 ![Trace summary entry image](images/screenshot.png)

 ## Installation

 ```bash
 npm install -g @sethfowler/chromium-trace-analyzer
 ```

 ## Usage